 CSEAS core faculty Catherine Ceniza Choy is the co-editor, with Judy Tzu-Chun Wu, of the Brill book series Gendering the Trans-Pacific World.
 The latest volume of their book series is a much anticipated reprinting of the seminal book on Filipino food by the late Doreen G. Fernandez, Tikim: Essays on Philippine Food and Culture.
-The reprinting, to come out in December 2019, includes a new editor's preface by Prof. Choy.
+The reprinting includes a new editor's preface by Prof. Choy.

 July 1, 2019